watusi/jquery-mobile-iscrollview/README.md

 of fixed-height elements prior to this event.

 I've forked iScroll to make it possible to override iScrolls fetching of element dimensions.
-If you are using my version of iScroll, it's not necessary to refresh on `pageshow`, since this widget overrides this using jQuery.actual so that iScroll CAN get the dimensions of hidden elements.
+If you are using my version of iScroll, it's not necessary to refresh on `pagebeforeshow`, since this widget overrides this using jQuery.actual so that iScroll CAN get the dimensions of hidden elements.
 In this case, if you change page content while a page is hidden, you should be sure to call `refresh()` to insure that the scroll range and scrollbar(s) are updated.